JZL/MDSlides/notes/classnotes.md

 ---
 title: A Sample Set of Slides
-author: Your Name Here
+author: Jonah Langlieb
 date: Totally Not the Last Minute
+color: jonah
 ---

-# An ordinary slide
+# An flowery fjord fire *ordinary* slide

 ## And a block